isabella232/drawIT/README.md

 ## Use Cases

 1. Code-to-Diagram (subject to change):
-  - Refer to examples folder.
+  - Refer to guide below.
   - Input is python code.
   - Output is diagrams.net xml file.
 2. JSON-to-Diagram:
-  - Refer to rungui.sh or run.sh in scripts folder.
+  - Refer to guide below.
   - Input is from tool-generated JSON/YAML.
   - Output is diagrams.net xml file.
 3. RIAS-to-Diagram:
+  - Refer to guide below.
   - Refer to rungui.sh or runrias.sh in scripts folder.
   - Input is from RIAS APIs.
   - Output is diagrams.net xml file.